You are not going to look like you used to, and that is OK. With a little ingenuity, anything is possible.

 Changing your mind-set isn't always about changing your clothes; it can be as simple as changing your routine.
 At first you may not be comfortable with your new morning prep, or may lack confidence in it.
 Find something to add to it that makes you feel good.

 Maybe it's a mood-boosting song to sing along to, or a meditative practice that calms you and sets your intention for the day.
 Or maybe it's trying a new makeup look, or indulging in a fantastic body lotion that feels and smells great.
 Whatever it is, embrace it and go with it.
-Go loose, or try that new Boho trend.
+Go loose, or try that new boho trend.
+Slip into something sexy, like the Lisa Wire-Free Camisole with a gorgeous lace panel that's made to fit a flat chest post-surgery.
 It is all about acceptance of your new body.

 5. Unevenness happens.
-Uncomfortability happens.
-Find what you feel best in and stick to it.
+Discomfort happens.
+Find what you feel best in.

 "I wish I knew reconstruction would be so itchy and, at times, uncomfortable," says Angela, diagnosed in 2003, 2011 and 2012.
 "I also wish I knew my breast wouldn't stay the same shape and would wind up lopsided."

-Loose-fitting tunics or oversize (but trendy) tops are OK.
+Loose-fitting tunics or oversized tops are great, especially since they're currently in fashion.
 But make sure you still feel good about yourself.
-Fit is still important — you don't want to drown your figure.
+Fit is still important - you don't want to drown your figure.

 Personal style is just that: personal.
-Don't feel like you need to stay trendy: Classic is always in, as is showing off your personality.
+Don't feel like you need to stay trendy if that's not you.
+After all, classic is always in, as is showing off your personality.
 This is the time to stay true to your inner self.

 "A stranger stood before me in that mirror, and I felt betrayed in my body," Lisa says.
 "My anger and sadness consumed me for a long time.
 It wasn't until I began the expansion process that I began to come to terms with the loss of my breasts."